Czech president Milos Zeman taken to hospital, reports say

 The 77-year-old was due to meet with prime minister Andrej Babis who failed to win a majority in yesterday’s parliamentary election.

 A coalition made up of five opposition parties says it is poised to take over if the PM is unable to form a government.
+The future of Czechia’s governance remains uncertain.

-Mr Zeman has suffered health issues in recent months.
+Mr Zeman appears to have suffered health issues in recent months.

 The 77-year-old cancelled a live television interview scheduled for 10 October over health concerns.